 As the current president of the Christian Legal Society (CLS), Attorney Sally Wagenmaker is well-acquainted with myriad potential legal issues facing the church today.
-With this in mind, she led efforts to add a “Pastors’ Forum” to the CLS national conference taking place this October 31 to November 3 in Chicago.
+With this in mind, she led efforts to add a “Pastors’ Forum” to the CLS national conference that took place October 31 to November 3, 2019, in Chicago.

-Editor Matthew Branaugh recently interviewed Wagenmaker about CLS and the Pastors’ Forum, and the ways churches can secure legal representation when needs arise and resources are limited.
+Before the conference, editor Matthew Branaugh interviewed Wagenmaker about CLS and the Pastors’ Forum and the ways churches can secure legal representation when needs arise and resources are limited.